US looks to decarbonize aluminium industry, spurred by policy and demand

 • Most decarbonization efforts in the US aluminium industry are focused on scrap recycling as the country has limited renewable power generation to lower the industry’s Scope 2 emissions

-• The US imports most of its primary aluminium from Canada, which benefits from hydroelectric power to produce aluminium at or below 4tCO2/tAl
+• The US imports most of its primary aluminium from Canada, which benefits from hydroelectric power to produce aluminium at or below 4 tonnes of CO2 per tonne of aluminium.

 • New anode technologies are being developed to eliminate direct emissions from use of carbon anodes during smelting

-• Funding by the Department of Commerce for a new green smelter in the US seen as a possible game-changer by industry stakeholders
+• Funding by the Department of Commerce for a new green smelter in the US is a possible game-changer for industry stakeholders

-The US aluminium industry has been seeking to lower its carbon footprint, with consumers in the automotive, packaging, energy and consumer products segments inquiring sustainably produced materials as they look to lower their own carbon footprints.
+The US aluminium industry has been seeking to lower its carbon footprint, with consumers in the automotive, packaging, energy and consumer products segments inquiring about sustainably produced materials while they attempt to lower their own carbon footprints.

-Due to an increasing focus on decarbonization and the need for standardization, and to provide clarity into pricing in this market, Fastmarkets launched its first low-carbon aluminium differentials for Europe in 2021.
+With an increasing focus on decarbonization and the need for standardization and to provide clarity into pricing in this market, Fastmarkets launched its first low-carbon aluminium differentials for Europe in 2021.

 These were the aluminium low-carbon differential P1020A, Europe and the low-carbon value-added product differential, which was later split into aluminium low-carbon differential billet, Europe and aluminium low-carbon differential value-added product ex-billet, Europe.